Jeevan-36/Tech-Road/README.md

 # 🚀 Roadmap Learning Tracker

-A feature-rich roadmap-based learning platform to help students track their progress in **DSA and Web Development**.
+A Feature-rich roadmap-based learning platform to help students track their progress in **DSA and Web Development**.
 This project provides an interactive way to **bookmark questions, take notes, track completion, download notes as PDFs, and visualize progress** with a clean UI and **dark mode support**.

 ---